PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 ## <a href="#workflow_step" name="workflow_step">III.
 Workflow Step</a>

-Below, we decribe the process of loading our file dependencies from previous workflow steps (i.e. enrichment reports, expression, phenotypes, ranks) into the [Cytoscape](http://www.cytoscape.org/){:target="_blank"} desktop software towards genereating an Enrichment Map similar to Figure 3.
+Below, we describe the process of loading our file dependencies from previous workflow steps (i.e. enrichment reports, expression, phenotypes, ranks) into the [Cytoscape](http://www.cytoscape.org/){:target="_blank"} desktop software towards generating an Enrichment Map similar to Figure 3.
 We will then provide some tips on how to navigate, tune and interpret the EM in an effort to facilitate new scientific insight.

 #### Software requirements